 Copyright © Nucleus Medical Media, Inc.

-Building strong bones throughout your early years is the best defense against osteoporosis.
+Building strong bones throughout your early years is the best defense.
 Getting enough calcium, vitamin D, and regular exercise can keep bones strong throughout life.

 National Osteoporosis Foundation